-Launched in Spring 2017 with 24 multidisciplinary faculty and staff, and led by François Modave PhD, CHOIR centers the effective use of informatics and data science for health care.
-The work of CHOIR spans research and education, but also “high-impact sprint projects”, focused on the rapid testing and implementation of data-driven strategies in health care.
-CHOIR is guided by a steering committee consisting of faculty and staff across disciplines and schools.
+CHOIR’s work spans research and education, but also “high-impact sprint projects,” focused on the rapid testing and implementation of data-driven strategies in health care.
+A steering committee consisting of faculty and staff across disciplines and schools guides CHOIR’s work.

 - Margaret Faut Callahan, CRNA, PhD, FNAP, FAAN, provost, Health Sciences Division